DERTY112233/derty112233.github.io/_posts/2024-11-4-Intro-To-Mainframe.md

 And when on the screen below, use the following password and press ENTER
 ![The picture has some issues](/pass.png)
 __CUL8TR__
-ENTER again and then you should be met with some wisdom, will be different for you.
+ENTER again, and then you should be met with some wisdom, will be different for you.
 ![The picture has some issues](/wisdom.png)
 Press ENTER